The Wild Wild West Marathon

-The Lone Pine Chamber of Commerce, 120 S. Main St. will serve as packet pick-up site on Friday between 7:00pm and 10:00pm There will be NO late registration.
+The Lone Pine Chamber of Commerce, 120 S. Main St. will serve as the packet pickup site on Friday between 7:00pm and 10:00pm.
+There will be no late registration.

 10 mile awards will be at the finish line for the 10 mile race as the runners come in.

 All runners who register before April 1, 2019 receive a T-shirt, and finishers earn ceramic medallions.
 The top three age-group finishers receive awards.